George Washington University School of Engineering and Applied Science: Graduate programs

-Offered through the Department of Electrical and Computer Engineering, the Master of Science program in Electrical Engineering are designed to help students understand and apply the principles of electrical engineering to communications, power and energy, and micro- and nano-electronics.
-Students are able to choose their coursework around specific research areas of the department, such as wireless/mobile communications, micro-electro- mechanical systems, magnetics, and remote sensing.
+Offered through the Department of Electrical and Computer Engineering, students choose their coursework around specific research areas of the department, such as wireless/mobile communications, micro-electro- mechanical systems, magnetics, and remote sensing.

-Students in the doctoral program in electrical engineering conduct research in a variety of areas with the department's world-class faculty.
+Students in the doctoral program in electrical engineering conduct research in a variety of areas.
 Students can choose from the following six areas of focus: communications and networks; electrical power and energy; electromagnetics, radiation systems, and microwave engineering; microelectronics and VLSI systems; and signal and image processing, systems and controls.

 Students choose from the following Areas of Focus in selecting their coursework: